protonproject/proton-player/THIRDPARY_LICENSES.md

 -----

-The following software may be included in this product: acorn, babylon.
-A copy of the source code may be downloaded from https://github.com/ternjs/acorn.git (acorn), https://github.com/babel/babylon (babylon).
+The following software may be included in this product: acorn.
+A copy of the source code may be downloaded from https://github.com/ternjs/acorn.git.
 This software contains the following license and notice below:

-Copyright (C) 2012-2014 by various contributors (see AUTHORS)
+Copyright (C) 2012-2016 by various contributors (see AUTHORS)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal